transmute-industries/sidetree.js/packages/did-method-ion/docs/install-ion-dev.md

 active termainl with the process running, so that we can read what's happening in each process to be able to debug if needed.

-Note that we will create new screens with the `$ screen -S` command and we will use the notation of `[Control A + D]` to disconnect from a screen.
+**Note 1:** We will create new screens with the `$ screen -S` command and we will use the notation of `[Control A + D]` to disconnect from a screen.
 You can can use `$ screen -ls` to list the currently active screens and `$ screen -x [screen name]` to connect to a screen instance running in the background.

+**Note 2:** This guide has been created to be as easy to set up and test with fixed values.
+Security has been relaxed on purpose for demonstrative purposes.
+Do not use these settings in a production or test environment .

 ## Section 01 Install Dependencies